 - loss of memory

-Usually, the best treatment for MOH is to stop taking pain relief medication entirely.
-Headaches will become worse initially, but they will quickly go away.
-Normal pain relief use can then be resumed.
+The best treatment for MOH is often to stop taking pain relief medication entirely.
+Headaches will become worse at first but will quickly resolve.
+A person can then continue taking their normal or preferred pain relief medication.

-For certain medications, such as opioids, a doctor will need to recommend a gradual reduction of dose, as instantly stopping some medications is dangerous.
+For certain medications, such as opioids, a doctor will need to recommend a gradual reduction in dosage, as instantly stopping some medications is dangerous.

-To prevent MOH, people should avoid using pain relief medication for headaches more than a couple of times per week.
-If headaches requiring pain medication are persistent and frequent, a person should seek advice from a doctor.
+To prevent MOH, avoid using pain relief medication for headaches more than a couple of times per week.
+If headaches requiring pain medication are persistent and frequent, seek advice from a doctor.

 Occipital neuralgia (ON) is a distinctive headache that tends to begin at the base of the neck and spreads up to the back of the head, then behind the ears.

-It is associated with damage or irritation to the occipital nerves, which run up the back of the neck to the base of the scalp.
+It may relate to damage or irritation of the occipital nerves, which run up the back of the neck to the base of the scalp.

-The pain caused by occipital neuralgia can be severe.
+The pain in occipital neuralgia can be severe.
 Other symptoms include: